 What was the reason for the confrontation according to Mendoza?

 Mendoza explained that the agents were acting violently because some people were selling gasoline to make a living.
-He criticized the regime for not only subjecting the people to hardships but also for mistreating them.
+He criticized the regime for not only subjecting the people to hardship but also for mistreating them.

 How does the regime respond to citizen protests in Cuba?